Harshit-2/FlashChat/README.md

 # Flash-Chat

-Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
+Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app.
 Will be using a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.

  **Remember** to add your oun GoogleService-Info.plist